My spirit was in turmoil and my body was feeling the stress.

 I was choosing my fingernails over streak and potatoes.

 You see…my latest business MISadventure was causing me all this.
 It was standing in line to be voted “small business failure of the year”.
-It was eating up money like I was buying ice and frying it and I was powerless to stop it.
+It was eating up money like I was buying ice and frying it.
+I was powerless to stop it.

 What happened to the tremendous success I dreamt of?
-What happened to the money that this business would make that was going to fund my next business idea?
+What happened to the money this business would make that would fund my next business idea?
 How was I going to launch SaSsy Lifestyles in a big way?
 This business was rinsing out my belly!

 I was at that point where I was agonizing if to give it a chance by pouring more money into it or wondering if I should shut it down fast and cut my losses.